JWST Reveals a Surprisingly High Fraction of Galaxies Being Spiral-like at $0.5\leq z\leq4$: Results

 \subsection{Star Formation and Size}

 In Figure \ref{fig:fig5}, we show the SFR and half-light radius as a function of stellar mass in each of our redshift bins.
-We use the $SFR^{UV}_{corr}$ values from \cite{Barro_2019} for our SFRs, which were derived from UV luminosities using the relation from \cite{Kennicutt_1998} and corrected for dust using the slope of the UV continuum emission to the ratio of the UV to IR luminosities.
-The majority of our galaxies classified as having a spiral structure (blue circles and cyan triangles) lie above or in the star-forming region (gray line).
+We use the $SFR^{UV}_{corr}$ values from \cite{Barro_2019}, which were derived from UV luminosities using the relation from \cite{Kennicutt_1998} and corrected for dust using the slope of the UV continuum emission to the ratio of the UV to IR luminosities.
+The majority of our galaxies classified as having a spiral structure (blue points and cyan triangles) lie above or in the star-forming region (gray line).
 As redshift increases, more spiral galaxies are seen above the main sequence (black line).
+Spiral galaxies in our sample with weak arms may be misidentified as non-spiral, especially at higher redshifts, due to observational effects. \cite{yu_2021}, using a sample of low redshift spiral galaxies ($z\leq0.03$), found that spiral galaxies above the star-forming main sequence are stronger than those below it, further highlighting that some spiral galaxies may have been missed which would increase the number of spiral galaxies found at higher redshifts.

 The bottom panel of Fig. \ref{fig:fig5} shows that spiral galaxies have larger sizes than non-spiral galaxies.
+Some small size galaxies that were classified as non-spirals may in fact be spiral galaxies but were missed during the visual inspection due to noise or PSF effects.
 We also found there is little change in size, for spiral galaxies, as redshift increases.
-The lack of changes in size may be due to redshift effects or bandpass effects since we used sizes from HST's F160W filter \citep{vanderwel_2012}.
+The lack of changes in size may be due to sample selection (missing disk galaxies) or bandpass effects since we used sizes from HST's F160W filter \citep{vanderwel_2012}.